-- a) A registered person must comply with the Principles stated in Part 2 of these Regulations, as applicable. - b) A registered person must be resident in the Kingdom unless the Authority exempts him from this requirement. - c) This Article applies to any person performing a registrable function who is not registered.
+- a) A registered person must comply with the Principles stated in Part 2 of these Regulations, as applicable. - b) A registered person to perform compliance officer or MLRO functions must be resident in the Kingdom unless the Authority exempts him from this requirement. - c) This Article applies to any person performing a registrable function who is not registered.